 Finished goods are generally stated at cost.
 The value of inventories carried at net realisable values as at the year end is insignificant.
 Inventories considered to be un-saleable or obsolete are written off in the period in which they are identified as un-saleable or obsolete.

 NOTE 12.
 FINANCIAL ASSETS

-(a) Held-to-Maturity Investments
+(a) Other Investments